QiweiWen/nnfpga/README.md

 reducing the demand for block ram.
 Processing elements are written in such a way that they can be implemented either using DSP slices or in fabric.
 On-line training is preferred over batch training and the pipeline does not stall even as the weight and bias memory and registers are being partially overwritten, trading accuracy for performance.

+## Directory Sturcture

+blog: notes, observations, diary
+config: configuration generation script for bash and VHDL
+metaprogramming: scripts and utilities for metaprogramming VHDL modules sw\_prototype: software implementation written in Python, will use for testing FPGA implementation
+zynq: Vivado projects.
+SoC block design will later go in there once neuralnet\_ip development finishes